 Line-up (4-3-3): Gosling – Herbert (c), Lund, Jennison, Ridenton – Levy, Riley (Debenham 72), Halligan – Barkley, McClennan, Wright

-It took some time before they’d opened the scoring, but once in front, New Zealand never looked back against limited opposition.
+Played out in New Zealand, it still took some time before they’d opened the scoring, but once in front, the Kiwis never looked back against limited opposition.
 All three forwards got on the scoresheet in John Adshead’s first match back as All Whites boss.

 Second leg: New Zealand 4-1 Chinese Taipei